Black History Month Competition

 The article must be between 500 – 800 words.

 The winning article will be published in the October edition of Mathematics Today and on the Maths Scholarships website.
-The visit to the winner’s school will either be in person or via videoconferencing.
+The visit to the winner’s school will either be in person or via videoconferencing, depending on the location of the school and government guidance regarding in-person visits.

 A selection of other entries will be published on the Maths Scholarships website during October.
 All entrants will receive extra IMA mathematics education resources.